-Kanazawa is the capital city of Ishikawa prefecture, located by the Japanese sea, not far from the Japanese Alps.
-The old city, developing around the castle park and the famous Kenrokuen garden, is the witness of the traditional Japanese artistic craftwork and feudal architecture.
+Kanazawa is the capital city of Ishikawa prefecture, located by the Sea of Japan, close to the Japanese Alps.
+The old town, spreading around the Castle’s park and the famous Kenrokuen garden, is the witness of the traditional Japanese artistic craftwork and feudal architecture.

-With its 460,000 inhabitants, Kanazawa is renown for its trio of touristic attractions gathered in the same area:
+With about 465,000 inhabitants, Kanazawa is renowned for its trio of touristic attractions located in the same small area:

-- the Kenroku-en Japanese garden, one of the three most beautiful in Japan;
+- Kenroku-en garden, one of the three most beautiful Japanese gardens in the country.

-- the 21st Century Museum of Contemporary Art;
+- The 21st Century Museum of Contemporary Art; and,

 Kanazawa, thanks to its artistic overtones, is twin city with Nancy (famous for its Art Nouveau monuments) in France since 1973.